Save the world from home

 - BloodhoundBlog – a national real estate weblog I started and contribute to.
 Much of the content there will be real estate related, but everything I write is focused on the self, and this is best represented in the longer essays.

-- SelfAdoration.com – a weblog devoted to the philosophical defense of ontologically-consonant egoism.
+- SplendorQuest.com – a weblog devoted to celebrating the uniquely human life.

 Email Greg SwannGSwann@PresenceOfMind.net

 Fair warning: Your name and email address will be kept confidential, but unless you say otherwise, your text is blogfodder by default.